Tropical Storm Danny forms off South Carolina, nearing land

-The fourth named storm of the 2021 Atlantic hurricane season formed close to South Carolina's coast and had top sustained winds of 40 mph (65kph) with higher guests at midafternoon.
+The fourth named storm of the 2021 Atlantic hurricane season formed close to South Carolina's coast and had top sustained winds of 40 mph (65 kph) with higher guests.

+Tropical storm force winds were already being felt in South Carolina on Monday afternoon.
+A weather station at Folly Beach — just outside Charleston — recorded a wind gust of 41 mph (66 kph), according to the National Hurricane Center in Miami.

-The National Hurricane Center in Miami said the storm was located at 3 p.m. about 60 miles (95 kilometers) east-southeast of Beaufort, South Carolina.
-The storm was headed to the west-northwest at 16 mph (26 kph) and was expected to dump several inches of rain on some parts of South Carolina and Georgia on its trek inland.
+At 3 p.m., the storm was about 45 miles (70 kilometers) southeast of Charleston, the hurricane center said.

+The storm was headed to the west-northwest at 16 mph (26 kph) and was expected to dump several inches of rain on some parts of South Carolina and Georgia during its trek inland.

 Danny emerged from a tropical depression off the coast, and forecasters said rapid weakening is expected after landfall.